AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/DataViews/Data_API.md

 | `Preserve`| Use cached information, if available.

 `[optional] int count`
 The requested page size.
-The default value is 1000.
+The default is calculated as 100,000 / # columns.
 The maximum is 250,000.

 ### Response
 The response includes a status code and, in most cases, a body.